 The Initial Purchasers and their respective affiliates will have no obligation to monitor the performance of the Notes or Fannie Mae's actions, the loan sellers or servicers, the Indenture Trustee, the Delaware Trustee or any other transaction party and will have no authority to advise any such party or to direct their actions.

-Furthermore, the Initial Purchaser listed below is affiliated with the specified loan seller and servicer of certain Reference Obligations included in the Reference Pool.
-No other Initial Purchaser is affiliated with a loan seller or servicer of 1% or more of the Reference Obligations (by aggregate principal balance as of the Cut-off Date).
+No Initial Purchaser is affiliated with a loan seller or servicer of 1% or more of the Reference Obligations (by aggregate principal balance as of the Cut-off Date).